sooriyaarachchi/pybites.github.io-src/content/itertools_by_example.md

 	# but instead of double list comprehension, using product
 	cards = ['{}{}'.format(*p) for p in itertools.product(suits, ranks)]

-	# another use case: roll 2 dices
+Another use case: roll 2 dices ([SO is your friend](http://stackoverflow.com/questions/3099987/generating-permutations-with-repetitions-in-python)):

 	dice = range(2, 7)
 	random.choice([p for p in itertools.product(dice, repeat=2)])